Ossewabrandwag

 The Ossewabrandwag (OB) (/af/, from and - Ox-wagon Sentinel) was an Afrikaner nationalist organization, founded in South Africa in Bloemfontein on 4 February 1939.
-It was strongly opposed to South African participation in World War II, had hostile views toward the United Kingdom and was sympathetic to Nazi Germany.
-In late 1940, the Ossewabrandwag plotted a pro-German insurrection against Prime Minister Jan Smuts, albeit the plan was aborted.
+It was strongly opposed to South African participation in World War II, had hostile views toward the United Kingdom, and was sympathetic to Nazi Germany.
+In late 1940, the Ossewabrandwag plotted a pro-German insurrection against Prime Minister Jan Smuts, but the plan was aborted.

 The OB carried out a campaign of sabotage against state infrastructure, resulting in a government crackdown.
 The unpopularity of that crackdown has been proposed as a contributing factor to the victory of the National Party in the 1948 South African general election and the rise of apartheid.

 Background

 During the Napoleonic Era, what had previously been the Dutch Cape Colony was seized by the Royal Navy to prevent it from falling under French hegemony.
 After Napoleon I was finally defeated in 1815, the British Empire refused to cede control over the colony back to the Netherlands.
 Much of Cape Colony's large population of Dutch settlers resented living under British rule, especially those on the Cape's frontier, known as the "Boers".
 Compounded disdain over British rule triggering the mass migration of Boers in 1835 from the colony into the African interior in an event that became known as the Great Trek.
 The emancipation of enslaved people in the British Empire in 1834, with full emancipation granted in 1838, was an important contributing factor.
 The Boer migrants eventually established the Orange Free State and South African Republic.
 In 1881, the independence of these states was confirmed following their victory over the British Empire in the brief First Boer War.
 Following the discovery of massive gold and mineral deposits in Boer territory, war broke out again in 1899.
 By 1902, Great Britain conquered both Boer Republics, overcoming stubborn Boer resistance through the use of a scorched earth policy and forcing Boer civilians into concentration camps.

 After the war, a degree of reconciliation developed between the Afrikaners and British, facilitating the formation of the Union of South Africa in 1910, under the leadership of former Boer Commandos such as Louis Botha and Jan Smuts.
 South African Union Defence Force troops, including thousands of Afrikaners, served in the British forces during World War I.

 Nonetheless, many Boers remembered the brutal tactics used by Britain in the Second Boer War and remained resentful of British rule, even in the looser form of Dominion status.